cal-itp/data-infra/runbooks/workflow/creating-maintaining-littlepay-data-syncs.md

 ### Create and store new credentials

-Secret Manager allows multiple versions of secrets, so [create a new version of each secret](https://cloud.google.com/secret-manager/docs/add-secret-version) (the access key ID and the secret key) and paste the new key as the value.
+First, follow the instructions linked above to create a new set of AWS keys for the client.
+The command you use to do so will look something like this:

 `aws iam create-access-key --user-name <username> --profile <profile>`

+Google Secret Manager allows you to store multiple versions of the same secret as you update the secret's value over time.
+Once you've created an updated key in AWS using the instructions above, [create a new version of the corresponding secret in Secret Manager](https://cloud.google.com/secret-manager/docs/add-secret-version) and paste the new AWS key as the value stored inside the new version of the secret (following the same format as the existing keys).

-You could also use the CLI to create new versions of secrets (but [the web UI](https://console.cloud.google.com/security/secret-manager?project=cal-itp-data-infra) contains the same functionality):
+If you prefer, you can use the Google Cloud CLI to create new versions of secrets, but [the web UI](https://console.cloud.google.com/security/secret-manager?project=cal-itp-data-infra contains the same functionality):

 `gcloud secrets versions add ...`